jcorporation/myGPIOd/README.md

 ### Configuration steps

 - Adapt the configuration file `/etc/mygpiod.conf` to your needs.
+All options are documented in the file.
 - Create GPIO configuration files in the directory `/etc/mygpiod.d`.
-There are example configuration files for input and output configuration. myGPIOd only accesses GPIOs configured in this files.
+There are documented example configuration files for input and output configuration. myGPIOd only accesses GPIOs configured in this files.
+- GPIO configuration file names: `<gpio number>.<direction>`
+  - `<gpio number>`: This is the line number of the GPIO.
+  - `<direction>`: Configures the GPIO line direction, `<in>` for input and `<out>` for output.

 ```sh
 /usr/bin/mygpiod [/etc/mygpiod.conf]